 SKYWARD (Parents Online Access to Academics and Records) - This online, student information application is available to students and parents.
 With this application, students and parents may check grades, attendance and schedules.
 To reduce student stress and overfocus on grades, access to the grading portal is only opened every other week for student and parent review.
 For any questions about SKYWARD contact Mr. Fadi El-Duweini felduweini@cacegypt.org.
+Skyward access is blocked for students and parents owing fees to the school (e.g. lost athletic uniforms, missing books, etc.).

 Parent-Teacher Conferences - Formal conferences are held twice per year, once in the first semester and once in the second semester.
-These conferences give teachers the opportunity to discuss with parents a student's strengths, weaknesses, and to highlight areas for improvement.
+These conferences give teachers the opportunity to discuss with parents a student's strengths and to highlight areas for improvement.